jon-adair/mfo-ios-swift/README.md

 [ ] Pull-to-refresh

-[ ] The maker list should either have thumbnail images in cells or be changed to a collection view with images
+[ ] The maker list should either have thumbnail images in cells or be changed to a UICollectionView with images

 [ ] The detail view layouts are a little rough and should collapse labels when they're empty